 There are times when a contested, high conflict divorce ends up with unfavorable results.
 There may be post trial motions that ask the courts for relief from the final judgement.
 Could be filed: Motion for Re-Hearing.
 If denied and you or the opposing party wishes to do so, a notice of appeal can be filed.
 If it is granted or if the case is reversed, the parties will be sent back to a trial court.
 If the appeal case is denied or “affirmed”, then the original final order will stand.

 Contested divorces in Florida, particularly when there is high-conflict and matters that cannot be resolved through mediation can be a painstakingly long process.
 Divorcing amicably can be emotionally taxing.
 But when your divorce is coupled with conflict, disagreements and disputes, it is important that your Tampa Bay divorce attorney has the experience required to adequately represent you.
 Attorney Sanchez combines a calm voice of reason with the knowledge and tenacity it takes to reach a settlement that best represents and achieves his client’s goals.

-If you would like to speak with a Tampa Bay divorce attorney at Nilo J Sanchez & Associates, please call us directly or use the form below to contact us for a consultation.
+If you would like to speak with a Tampa Bay divorce attorney at Nilo J Sanchez & Associates, please call us directly or use our online form to contact us for a consultation.
 Our Tampa Family Law firm is conveniently located and represents clients from Tampa, Brandon, Valrico, Carrollwood, Westchase, Lutz and in St. Petersburg/Clearwater in Pinellas & Pasco County, Florida.